hernad/harbour/HARBOUR_AND_ME.md

 	- ruby
 	- python

-As for my personal experience, the most close to harbour's  is golang.
-Golang terse, and effective.
+My personal developers's experience is that `golang` is the most close to `harbour`.
+Golang is terse and effective language.
 It produces native applications with small overhead.
-Contrary, developer's resources and community are unmatched.
-And most important: **Projects and applications build with golang*** are endless comparing to harbour.
+But that is the end with similarities.
+Developer's resources and community are unmatched.
+And most important, **projects and applications build with golang** are endless.

 ## Why I'm investing in this project?

-I am not talking about harbour as the best solution for new project (without previos background like I have) starting new project, so I am not harbour language fun.
+I am not talking about harbour as the best solution for new project.
+The conclusion is that I am NOT harbour language fun.
 I am investing into harbour because because of those:
-1. I am experienced developer and `I know this language best`.
+1. I am experienced and **know** this language **best**.
-2. It provides me to deliver solutions to my clients (`getting things done`)
+2. I deliver solutions to my clients with it (`getting things done`)
-3. If I choose good combination with other tools/technologies, it is proven that those solutions can be `good`.
+3. I have proved to myself that combined with other tools/technologies, I can build **GOOD** solutions.

 Our users don't care about tools we use.
 They care about the *costs* of the project and the *features* they have!